 The number of neutrons in an atom can be different to the number of protons.
 The number is calculated by finding the Atomic Mass minus the Atomic Number.
 (You can find the number of proton, neutrons and electrons for some common elements at the end!)

-Sometimes an element will have isotopes.
-Isotopes are atoms of the same element that contain the same number of protons but different numbers of neutrons.
+Sometimes, an element has isotopes.
+Isotopes are atoms of the same element with the same number of protons but different neutrons.

 Electrons

-Electrons are much smaller than protons and neutrons, and orbit around the nucleus, kind of like the planets orbit around the sun.
-The random orbits of electrons are sometimes referred to as an electron cloud because the electrons are in constant motion, so the atom has no distinct outer edge.
+Electrons are much smaller than protons and neutrons and orbit around the nucleus, like the planets orbit around the sun.
+Because electrons are in constant motion, the random orbits of electrons are sometimes referred to as an electron cloud, and the atom has no distinct outer edge.

 The electrons in an atom are arranged in shells that surround the nucleus, with each shell being farther from the nucleus.
-The shell closest to the nucleus, can hold two electrons, while the next shell, can hold eight, and the third shell, can hold up to eighteen.
+The shell closest to the nucleus can hold two electrons, the next can hold eight, and the third can hold up to eighteen.

 Protons have a positive charge, electrons have a negative charge, and neutrons have no charge.
-In order for the charge of an atom to be neutral, there must be the same number of protons as electrons.
+For the charge of an atom to be neutral, there must be the same number of protons as electrons.

 Additionally, learn about the role of electrons in static electricity!